wp-plugins/easy-font-icons/readme.txt

 Easy Font Icons lets you add a font icon to any post, page, or custom post type.
 It displays a custom meta box below the content editor where you choose the icon and link it to the post.
 You can choose to display the icon in two ways:
 - by adding a function to the loop in your theme file
-- appending the icon to the h1 tag of your post...
+- appending the icon to the h1 tag of your post
+Plugin Developed

 == Installation ==